ip-repo/guides/terminate-active-connection/terminate-active-connection.md

 ```
 So now we can see the active connections but we need more information in order to identify the process easliy.
 Lets say you want to know PID and process name ?
-The -b option will allow to know the process name and the -abon optins will also show the PID.
+The -b option will allow to know the process name and the -abon options will also show the PID.
 ```console
 netstat -b #1
 netstat -abon #2